 In order to "fail" one must first attempt something.
 If you analyze attrition across typical collegiate level jobs you will find that there is drop-off everywhere!
 Would you consider someone a "failure" if they were hired but never even attended training?
 Probably not.
 Now how about someone who attended training but never put a single hour of effort in?
 Again, probably not.

-Now, what if a student hired to manage for us was trained, attended a flyer drop session with their DM for an hour or two and then drove around in their area for a few hours and put in 5 hours of work total.
-If that manager gets frustrated and misses their meeting with their DM the next week, thinks "this is not for me" and ends up quitting, is that attrition?
+Now, what if a student hired to intern for us was trained, attended a flyer drop session with their DM for an hour or two and then drove around in their area for a few hours and put in five hours of work total.
+If that intern gets frustrated and misses their meeting with their DM the next week, and thinks "this is not for me" and ends up quitting, is that attrition?

-The point is that of those managers who actually get the ball rolling and get trained on estimates, we have seen a very small drop out.
-Like any job people come and go and their schedule doesn't work or they are not cut out for the work.
-Through selectivity, training and support we are able to keep that number down.
+The point is that of those interns who actually get the ball rolling and get trained on estimates, we have seen a very small drop out.
+Like any job, people come and go, for example, because their schedule doesn't work or they try it and then decide that they are not a good fit for the work.
+Through selectivity, training and support, we are able to keep that number down.

 Can I Really Learn To Paint Houses And Do It Well?

-In one week our managers are given instruction from not only their DM and VP but also several different industry professionals.
-They are exposed to representatives from companies that manufacture painting equipment, paint store representatives and others who have made a career in the painting industry.
+During that one-week training, our interns are given instruction from not only their DM and Vice President, but also several different industry professionals.
+They are exposed to representatives from companies that manufacture painting equipment, they meet paint store representatives, and hear directly from others who have made successful careers in the painting industry.

-As with every other aspect of the manager role, the DM is at the very first job each manager produces for most if not all of the time it is being produced!
-We make sure that our managers have good employees and that they "get it".
+As with every other aspect of the intern's role, the DM is at the very first job each intern produces for most (if not all) of the time it is being produced!
+We make sure that our interns have good employees and that they "get it".
 No one is allowed to expand until they are profitable and can prove that their clients are overly satisfied with the job done.

 Painters Are Not Trained And Do Sub Par Work...

-Each of our managers is trained both in the classroom and in their one-week on-site training.
-In addition to the direct training the manager receives, the painters are also approved by the DM through meetings and interviews.
+Each of our interns is trained both in the classroom and in their one-week on-site training.
+In addition to the direct training that the interns receives, the painters are also approved by the DM through meetings and interviews.
 The painters are allowed to attend the training put on by the DM as well.

 Once a painter is hired they usually attend a certification and safety training hosted by one of the major paint suppliers as well as the division's Vice President.
 Painters receive training on ladder usage, sprayer set up and clean up, painting basics, safety, crew kit composition and tool usage.

 Even though the above mentioned training seems ample, that is only the beginning.
-Once a manager decides that the painters are "ready to go", the DM meets them on the job and spends their first day supervising them and fine tuning their skills.
+Once an intern decides that the painters are "ready to go", the DM meets them on the job and spends their first day supervising them and fine tuning their skills.
 DMs make sure painters are safe, efficient and can do the work right!

 I Worked Too Hard And Got Paid Too Little...

 Is college unfair for the person who must study twice as much?
-I don't think so.
+We don't think so.

 The Company Gets Their 40% And Everyone Else Gets Screwed...

-CWP does take 40% off the top of every dollar received.
-If a manger does not make money on a job the DM will be fully aware.
-They will work one-on-one with said manager and identify the causes of the job not yielding profit.
-If the problem is in any way our fault we ALWAYS make sure that the manager is broke even and moves on to the next job.
+CWP does take about 40% off the top of every dollar received.
+If an intern does not make money on a job the DM will be fully aware.
+The DM will work one-on-one with said intern and identify the causes of the job not yielding profit.
+If the problem is in any way our fault we ALWAYS make sure that the intern does not suffer a loss and moves on to the next job.